Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Results

+Beyond the top-ranked topics, numerous topics report relatively fewer retractions but also have limited publication volumes, resulting in disproportionately high retraction rates.
+These fields are also grappling with significant challenges.
+Thus, relying exclusively on absolute retraction counts or simple rates may not fully capture the true severity of the issue, especially without a global baseline.
+To accurately assess retraction severity within a specific topic, it is essential to consider both the proportion of retractions and publications against their respective global totals.

-Figure \ref{fig:RI-meso} (A) illustrates the percentage of retractions in relation to the percentage of publications across various topics.
-It is found that certain topics exhibit a disproportionately high proportion of retractions relative to their publication output.
-For example, the topic of mlncRNA (H Comp Interact) accounts for 6.8\% (4.73\%) of retractions, despite representing only 0.39\% (0.06\%) of publications.
-Notably, many topics in Clin \& Life Sci and EE \& Comp Sci have retraction percentages that exceed those of their publication.
-In contrast, almost all topics of Mathematics, Physics, and Chemistry show a significantly lower proportion of retractions compared to their publication output.
-Therefore, a retraction index known as Relative Retraction Rate ($R^3$) is defined, drawing inspiration from the relationship between the percentage of retractions and the percentage of publications, as follows,
+Figure \ref{fig:RI-meso}A compares the percentage of retractions to the percentage of publications across various meso-topics.
+Several topics exhibit disproportionately high retraction shares relative to their publication shares.
+For instance, \textit{ncRNA} and \textit{H Comp Interact} constitute only $0.39\%$ and $0.06\%$ of total publications, yet contribute $6.68\%$ and $4.49\%$ of all retractions, respectively.
+Many topics in \textit{Clin \& Life Sci} and \textit{EE \& Comp Sci} consistently show retraction percentages that surpass their publication shares, whereas almost all topics in \textit{Mathematics}, \textit{Physics}, and \textit{Chemistry} display the opposite trend.